 All correspondence or messages received in French by the Foundation should be replied to in French following the same standards as those established for English correspondence.

-6.1.a Chief Executive Officer
+7.1.a Chief Executive Officer

 The overall responsibility for the provision of quality French language services rests with the CEO of the Foundation.

-While this ultimate responsibility cannot be delegated, all directors and employees who provide services to clients in designated areas are answerable for the delivery of French language services as part of their professional obligations, in accordance with established performance standards related to both the core responsibilities of the position and the core values and culture of the Foundation.
+While this ultimate responsibility cannot be delegated, all directors and employees who provide services to clients are answerable for the delivery of French language services as part of their professional obligations, in accordance with established performance standards related to both the core responsibilities of the position and the core values and culture of the Foundation.

-6.1.b French Language Services Coordinator
+7.1.b French Language Services Coordinator

 The Coordinator acts as expert resource and strategic advisor on French language services and plays a pivotal role in the planning, development, implementation and monitoring of French language services.
-This position is a vital link capable of meshing the interests of the francophone community, its needs, issues and priorities with the directions of the Foundation and those of the relevant provincial ministries and the Office of Francophone Affairs of Ontario.
+This position is a vital link capable of meshing the interests of the francophone community, its needs, issues and priorities with the directions of the Foundation and those of the relevant provincial ministries and the Ministry of Francophone Affairs of Ontario.

-6.1.c Department Heads and Regional Directors
+7.1.c Department Heads and Directors

 All Foundation's employees are accountable to their directors for the satisfactory performance of their duties in accordance with Foundations rules and guidelines.
 This includes the quality delivery of French services.
 Those in designated positions are expected to offer competent customer services in English and in French.
 All Foundation's employees are expected to be familiar with French language services obligations.
 All staff should know how to handle requests for services in French

-All complaints received verbally or in writing must be copied to the Department Head or Regional Director at the Foundation and the French Language Services Coordinator who is responsible for its investigation and its resolution.
+All complaints received verbally or in writing must be copied to the Department Head or Director at the Foundation and the French Language Services Coordinator who is responsible for its investigation and its resolution.